Login to Complete an Application or to Access Judging Panel

-Lead Coordinating Center: Emory Rollins School of Public Health
+Lead Coordinating Center: Emory University Rollins School of Public Health

-This initiative will allow applicants to seek funding to support organizational capacity building activities focused on infrastructure development and coalition & network building with non-traditional partners.
+This initiative will allow applicants to seek funding to support organizational capacity building activities in at least one of three focus areas: 1) rural infrastructure development, 2) alliance and partnerships, and/or 3) community-level or upstream intervention planning.

 Focus Area: Wellness/Wellbeing, Mental Health, Trauma-Informed Care, Substance Use, & Telehealth